-Schools and Education in Ealing
+Schools and education in Ealing

-It’s not just the green spaces and cultural opportunities that make Ealing a popular place for young families – schools here are also very good, with many earning ‘outstanding’ ratings from Ofstead.
+It’s not just the green spaces and cultural opportunities that make Ealing a popular place for young families – schools here are also very good, with many earning ‘outstanding’ ratings from Ofsted.
 Drayton Manor High School and Brentside Primary School in Hanwell are two such institutions with an excellent track record.
 In addition, there are a number of sought-after independent schools here, such as the Notting Hill and Ealing High School for Girls, Avenue House School, and St Benedict’s School.

 Safety in Ealing

 Ealing is a relatively safe area in London, with a 2015 survey suggesting that 95% of residents feel safe in their neighbourhood.
-The crime rate here is lower than a number of other boroughs, including Lambeth, Islington and Southwark.
+The crime rate here is lower than a number of other boroughs, including Lambeth, Islington, and Southwark.

-Green Spaces in Ealing
+Green spaces in Ealing